-To most businesses the term virtual data room goes hand in hand with the deal process.
+To most businesses, the term virtual data room goes hand in hand with the deal process.
 Which, makes sense, right?
 Well, yes and no. A virtual data room, also referred to as a VDR, is designed specifically to securely store and distribute information to multiple parties via the cloud, and one obvious use is as a deal room.
-For businesses going through a transaction efficiency and security are top of mind, so using an online data room that allows for strict control over critical corporate documentation is a given.
-But, that begs the question- why is it only important to keep your business documents secure and easily accessible during a transaction, and not all of the time?
-Aren't your business' key financials, intellectual property, employee information, and proprietary data just as critical to your business on a day to day basis?
+For businesses going through a transaction, efficiency and security should always be top of mind, so using an online data room that allows for strict control over critical corporate documentation is a given.
+But, that begs the question - why is it only important to keep your business documents secure and easily accessible during a transaction, and not on a regular basis?
+Aren't your company financials, intellectual property, employee information, and proprietary data just as critical to your business on an ongoing basis?

-Here are seven unexpected but important ways you should be using your virtual data room, all of the time:
+Here are seven unexpected but important ways you should be using your virtual data room:

 1. Protecting Your Intellectual Property